Homes inspected by Igor Smetaniuk -

 Unfortunately, the Home Inspection service occupation is targeted frequently by many individuals who retire from a job, lose their job, or have the misconception of starting their own business with $10 for a flashlight and a screwdriver.

-Many are Novice or Part-Time Home Inspectors, providing CHEAP or DISCOUNT Home Inspections and compromise quality in the process.
-Many do not have any construction related experience, thereby, lacking the means to identify deficiencies or concerns.
-Most fail to carry expensive Errors & Omissions insurance which protects you, the Home Buyer.
+The majority are Novice or Part-Time Home Inspectors, providing CHEAP or DISCOUNT Home Inspections and compromise quality in the process.
+Most all of them do not have multi-faceted construction related experience, thereby, lacking the means to identify deficiencies or concerns in the varying aspects of a building and it’s systems.

-Then, there are those who entice unknowing Homebuyer’s with low prices but are forced to do inspections in volume in order to be profitable.
+Those who entice Homebuyer’s with lower prices are forced to do inspections in volume in order to be profitable.
 I compare these business models to the fast-food chain approach of inspecting real estate.
-You know you’re hiring one of these Home Inspectors when their price quotes are much less than the others you’re hearing.
+You know you’re hiring one of these Home Inspectors when their price quotes are much less than others.
 What they fail to disclose is that their inspection will be anywhere from 45 minutes to 2 hours.
 These services will typically not encourage you to attend the inspection.
-You’ll be told “let us take care of everything for you and you’ll get a report with everything you need to know.”
+You’ll be told “Let us take care of everything for you and you’ll get a report with everything you need to know.”
 The truth is they don’t want you to see how little time they invested to conduct what they call an inspection.
 Is this what you want when you’re about to spend over $100,000.00?

 Generally, with a Home Inspection, you'll get what you pay for.